Updated on: September 13, 2024

 - I looked for advanced security features.
 An ideal antivirus should provide extensive protection against a variety of threats, including viruses, trojans, spyware, and ransomware.
 I’ve thoroughly tested every antivirus on this list, making certain they offer excellent security against a broad spectrum of malware.

-- I only included antiviruses that are easy to use.
-An antivirus should be easy to download, install, set up, and use on your laptop.
-In my tests, I ranked products based on these factors, and on how simple it was to access, understand, and use each feature.
-I gave extra points for in-app instructions and good customer support services, like a detailed knowledge base, live chat support, and 24/7 availability.
-All the brands that made it onto my list are easy to use with good support options.
+- I only chose antiviruses that are easy to use.
+During my tests, I rated each one based on how simple it was to download, install, and navigate.
+I also prioritized products with good customer support, including detailed knowledge bases, live chat, and 24/7 help.
+All the antiviruses on my list are user-friendly with good support options.

 - I chose plans that offer good value for money.
 All of the options on my list offer plenty of features, coverage for multiple devices, and come with free trials or guarantees — all at a fair price.